 Tallahassee, Florida 32399-0783

 Most applications are processed within a few business days once we receive them, please allow additional time when submitting by mail.
 For fastest turnaround apply online if available.

 3. Opening Inspection

 Each new license requires a satisfactory opening inspection except vacation rentals.
-If you have submitted your application and fees, have not heard from us in thirty days and are ready to open your establishment please contact the DBPR Customer Contact Center at 850-487-1395 to request an inspection.
+If you have submitted your application and fees, have not heard from us, but are ready to open your establishment please contact the DBPR Customer Contact Center at 850-487-1395 to request an inspection.
 Please contact us several business days prior to your opening date to schedule the inspection.

 - Change of ownership applications do not require an inspection if the previous owner received a satisfactory inspection within 120 days before the application is processed.
 If there was no inspection within this time period, we will conduct the opening inspection after you legally become the new owner.

 - Inspectors do not routinely conduct pre-opening or courtesy inspections.
-Do not call to schedule an opening inspection unless you are absolutely ready to open.
+Please don’t call to schedule an opening inspection unless you are absolutely ready to open.